Peninsula School District: Superintendent

 superintendent of the Peninsula School District from 2018 to 2020.
 As of July 2021, Krestin Bahr has served as superintendent.

 Krestin Bahr previously worked at Tacoma Public Schools, where she served as the head of middle schools and as the Regional Director for Mt.
 Tahoma.
 Bahr was also the superintendent for Eatonville School District in 2013.

-Board of Directors
+Board of directors

 Peninsula School District has 5 districts, and therefore 5 directors that serve the Gig Harbor area.
 The president of the board is Lori Glover of district 3, while the vice president is Natalie Wimberly.
-Other members include Chuck West, Jennifer Butler, and David Olsen.
+Other members include Chuck West, Jennifer Butler, and David Olson.
 Many of the school board members are former military members, or former firefighters, in the case of West.